Still Photography and Permits On US and California Public Land

 space lands is the same as that for parks.

-Parks and Open Spaces are currently under common
+Parks and Open Space are currently under

-rules are available on the Department
+space rules are available on the Department website.

 A permit and fee are required for any commercial